 Jazz defeat Heat, run winning streak to four

-Duncan Robinson scored all 18 of his points by making six 3-pointers in 13 attempts.
-He became the first player in Heat history to make at least five three-pointers in four consecutive games.
-Miami's Jae Crowder, who played 107 games for the Jazz from 2017 to 2019, got a big ovation from Utah's fans when he entered the game in the third quarter.
+Duncan Robinson scored all 18 of his points by making six 3-pointers on 13 attempts.
+He became the first player in Heat history to make at least five 3-pointers in four consecutive games.
+Miami's Jae Crowder, who played 107 games for the Jazz from 2017-18 to 2018-19, got a big ovation from Utah's fans.
 Crowder finished with 15 points.

 Miami was without two members of its rotation due to ankle injuries: starter Meyers Leonard and rookie reserve Tyler Herro.
 Together, they average 19.2 points, including 13.1 by Herro.
 Utah was without starting point guard Mike Conley, who missed his second straight game due to an illness.
 He is averaging 13.5 points.

 However, the Jazz improved to 17-5 without Conley, a testament to their depth.
 Miami led 28-25 after the first quarter, closing the period on a 10-2 run.
-The Heat stretched their advantage to 52-47 at halftime.
+The Heat stretched their advantage to 52-47 heading into halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)